 It’s easy to set up, manage and maintain

-There are VoIP software solutions and web browser options that can make managing the system much easier, especially when adding new users.
+Most VoIP software solutions can make managing your telecoms system much easier, especially when adding new users.
 Web portals also make adding, moving, and changing system configurations simpler and more convenient.
-You can find our recommendation of the best and easiest VoIP providers here.

 It increases flexibility and mobility for users

-VoIP technology allows users to integrate a wide variety of software systems, such as remote conferencing, file sharing and email, which can be great assets as it increases the flexibility of your users.
+One of the benefits of VoIP for small business is that it allows users to integrate phone hardware and wireless headsets with a wide variety of software systems, such as remote conferencing, file sharing and email.

-It’s easy to see how this kind of flexibility and mobility provides a huge advantage for users who are always on the go, particularly corporate staff who travel frequently.
-And since long distance calls via VoIP is relatively cheaper compared to traditional landline or cellular phone calls, it’s also a great money saver.
+This flexibility and mobility provide a huge advantage for users who are always on the go, particularly corporate staff who travel frequently.
+And since long-distance calls via VoIP are relatively cheaper compared to traditional landline or mobile phone calls, it’s also a great money saver.

 It can limit company expenses

-Setting up traditional lines within a facility can be a costly endeavor.
-Setting up and managing a VoIP system, on the other hand, is comparatively cheaper.
-Here’s a list of budget-friendly VoIP alternatives to Skype.
+Setting up traditional phone lines within your premises can be costly.
+Setting up and managing VoIP for small business on the other hand is comparatively cheaper.

-It’s not easy to determine how many phone lines you’ll need, especially not when you’re still growing as a company.
-When you’re adding more personnel, more offices, or creating new departments, you will need to constantly ensure that your communications system is up to date.
+It’s not easy to determine how many phone lines you’ll need, especially when you’re still growing as a company.
+When you’re bringing on additional personnel, new offices, or new departments, you will need to constantly ensure that your communications system is up to date.

-A VoIP solution does not require additionally expenses, whether you’re adding or removing users.
 With this system, you can add a new line as soon as you add a new staff member.
 And when an employee leaves or transfers, you can just as easily reassign the existing line or remove it completely.
-You can easily and conveniently scale the VoIP system to meet your needs.
+You can easily and conveniently scale VoIP systems to meet your needs.

 It can enable SMEs to compete with bigger companies

-There are plenty of things a company must do in order to compete effectively with bigger, more established organisations.
-And having an efficient and cost-effective communication solution is one of them.
+There is plenty a company must do to compete effectively with bigger, more established organisations.
+Having an efficient and cost-effective communication solution is one of them.

-VoIP offers a functionality that enables users to manage internal and external communications in a more cost-effective and practical way.
-SMEs will be able to communicate with prospective clients at little to no financial cost, talk to partners and customers through long distances, and compete with businesses on an international level.
+SMEs will be able to communicate with prospective clients at little to no cost and talk to partners and customers over long distances, remaining competitive with other businesses on an international level.

 It helps to increase staff productivity

-VoIP technology can help improve the productivity of everyone in your organisation, from executives to directors.
-Your VoIP system will provide users with the ability to host virtual meetings, conduct international phone conferences at very little cost, attach important company documents and share significant data through video conferencing.
+One of the advantages of VoIP technology is it can improve the productivity of your organisation, allowing users to host virtual meetings, conduct international phone conferences, share important company documents, and more through both voice and video calls.

 It comes with a wide range of call features

-Of course, your company still need to find the right hosted VoIP service to get the features and capabilities that your organisation require.
-However, the bottom line is that you won’t sacrifice anything, in terms of modern call features, when opting for a hosted VoIP feature.
+Businesses still need to find the right hosted VoIP service to get the features and capabilities that they require.
+However, the bottom line is that you won’t be sacrificing anything in terms of call features when opting for VoIP for small business over traditional telecoms.

 Latency issues can be a concern

-The bright side, however, is that VoIP technology is constantly advancing.
-And as data algorithms become more sophisticated, these problems will slowly become obsolete.
+One of the benefits of VoIP is that the technology is constantly advancing.
+As data algorithms become more sophisticated, these problems are slowly becoming obsolete.